okrayum/jtc-w2d1/task1_curl_script/README.md

 ## My Approach

-To write this script I looked at the example in the curl docs for using POST.
-Then I checked the docs for the mock API data to get the endpoint.
+To write the scripts I looked at the example in the curl docs for using POST.
+Then I checked the endpoints for each mock API.

 ## Challenges Faced